Spring into Action: How to Protect Your Photos

 For digital photographs, this means the instant you click the shutter button your photo is protected under U.S. copyright.
 Being saved to a memory card or hard disc is fixing it in a tangible form.
 The datestamp used for the file makes its creation perceptible with the aid of a machine or device.

-Mostly, you are on your own enforcing your copyright.
-What can you do to protect your photos?
+Mostly, you are on your own when it comes to enforcing your copyright.
+So what can you do to protect your photos?

 Credit Yourself